Wade Burleson

-Wade Burleson is a politician, author, avocational historian, and retired pastor for Emmanuel Enid church in Enid, Oklahoma, United States.
+Wade Burleson is an American politician, author, and retired pastor for Emmanuel Baptist Church in Enid, Oklahoma, United States (Emmanuel Enid).
 Burleson was twice elected President of the Baptist General Convention of Oklahoma, serving between 2002 and 2004.
 He later served as a trustee for the Southern Baptist Convention's International Mission Board from 2005 to 2008.
 Oklahoma Governor Frank Keating appointed Burleson to the northwest Oklahoma Higher Education Program Board in 1996.

 He is a speaker on the Civil War in Oklahoma, the assassination of Abraham Lincoln, conspiracies associated with assassin John Wilkes Booth, and the history of the National Football League with its roots in Indian Territory.

 Career

 In 1992, Burleson moved from Texas to Enid, Oklahoma to pastor for Emmanuel Baptist Church.

 Burleson was appointed to serve on Oklahoma's Higher Education Program Board in 1996 by Governor Frank Keating.
 In 2002, he was elected the President of the Baptist General Convention of Oklahoma and he was reelected to the position in 2003.
 He was elected to the Southern Baptist Convention International Mission Board in 2005.
 In 2006, his fellow members requested his removal from the board, citing "gossip, slander, lack of accountability and loss of trust."
-A month later, IMB officers withdrew the request for removal.

 Burleson has publicly advocated for the removal of elected officials, advocating for their removal in court filings.
 These political stances were taken on church letterhead, as the office of Lead Pastor.
 The effort Burleson advocated was later found to be "fatally-flawed" by the Oklahoma Supreme Court.